SylvianHemus/openPFGE/README.md

 HC-05  [like this one](https://aliexpress.com/item/32953559442.html)

 ### Power
-- L7805CV Transistor voltage regulator (1.5 A)
+- L7805CV Transistor voltage regulator (1.5 A) with a heat disipator
 - 100 uF capacitor
 - 10 uF capacitor
 - Diode 1A [like this one](https://components101.com/1n4007-diode)